Monad (category theory): The power set monad

 takes a set of sets to its union.
 These data describe a monad.

 Remarks

 The axioms of a monad are formally similar to the monoid axioms.
-In fact, monads are special cases of monoids, namely they are precisely the monoids among endofunctors $\operatorname{End}(C)$, which is equipped with the multiplication given by composition of endofunctors.
+In fact, monads are a type of monoid object; they are precisely the monoids among endofunctors $\operatorname{End}(C)$, with the multiplication given by composition of endofunctors.

 Composition of monads is not, in general, a monad.
 For example, the double power set functor $\mathcal{P} \circ \mathcal{P}$ does not admit any monad structure.